elemenohq/elemeno-node/README.md

 You have the option of caching API requests locally in memory by passing in cache options when creating your `elemeno` object.

-**Note:** The respone from the Elemeno API is also cached on the Elemeno's servers for 2 minutes independent of the cache settings used on this client library.
+**Note:** The respone from the Elemeno API is also cached on Elemeno's servers for 2 minutes independent of the cache settings used on this client library.
 Please take this into consideration when configuring your local cache.

 ```js
 var Elemeno = require('elemeno');